 Here are three quick statistics from recent research into human behavior:

-- people are able to think up to 30% more clearly when they are in a positive mood
+- people can think up to 30% more clearly when they’re in a positive mood

 - 90% or more of human communication is non-verbal